0 hidden charges. 0 forex

 • Individual Control: A fund manager is appointed to manage the portfolio allocation and rebalancing of the mutual fund's underlying assets.
 You can only invest in it or redeem it as per your choice.
 Beyond that, you have no say in the portfolio mix.

 • Convenience and Flexibility: Mutual funds are possibly the easiest to invest in.
 As long as you have a PAN Card and a linked bank account, you can choose to invest in MFs directly, through an agent/broker, or directly through the fund house.
-Moreover, you can also invest in a lump sum amount or via the Systematic Investment Plan (SIP) with smaller amounts as per your convenience and affordability.

 • Tax Benefits: The Equity Linked Savings Scheme (ELSS) is a unique form of MF that gives you tax benefits under the Sec 80C of the Income Tax Act of India of up to ₹ 1.5 L per annum.
 It comes with a lock-in period of 3 years, which is lower than almost all other tax-saving instruments in the country.